No-one likes being taken for a fool.

 The protection of limited liability of directors of companies does not extend to fraud.
-Company directors accused of fraudulent representation don't escape liability on the basis that the representation was made on behalf of his company (and not themselves).
+Company directors accused of fraudulent representation don't escape liability on the basis that the representation was made on behalf of their company (and not on their own behalf).

-A director isn’t liable for the company's tort, they have their own personal liability.
+A director isn’t liable for the company's tort, they have their own personal liability for fraud.

 Directors can’t avoid liability on the basis of saying …